mercere99/MABE2/source/core/DeveloperNotes.md

 * Problem to resolve: Different types of organisms will have different traits that they need to deal with.
 For example, "Wolves" vs "Sheep".
 Do unused values just stay at a default?
 Or can we have organism categories that each have their own trait layouts?

 * Setup Organisms to be composed of brains, genomes, and adaptors (to be assembled during configuration).
 Right now organisms must be built as a whole class, which is much less flexible.

-* Update Config system to allow more generic categories.